 If your engine develops a misfire, here are some symptoms you’ll experience:

 - Black smoke: Emissions may increase as unburned fuel exits the engine, showing as black smoke.
-The uncombusted gasoline could potentially damage your catalytic converter.
+The uncombusted gasoline could damage your catalytic converter.

 - Lit check engine light: A misfire usually triggers the check engine light on your dashboard.
 A flashing check engine light is more severe.